hasauino/hand_assist/README.md

-## UDP commands details:
+## Command details:
-A UDP client can control the hand by sending characters (1 byte).
+The device can be controlled using either UDP connection, or from the serial port.
+To control the device, send a character on the serial port, or send the characted on the UDP port (examples are below).
 The following table shows what each charater does:

 | character     | Action                               |
 | ------------- | ------------------------------------ |